bozdaglab/SUPREME/README.md

 ## How to run SUPREME?

 Run `SUPREME.py` after generating the proper input data.
+- If you use `.pkl` files as input files, you can run SUPREME from the command line: `python SUPREME.py`.
+- If you use `.csv` files as input files, you **should** run SUPREME from the command line with the parameter `-csv`: `python SUPREME.py -csv`.
+After using this command, `.pkl` files will be automatically generated for each of the input files.

 ### Input files:
 Files under the *sample_data* folder under *data* folder:
-- `labels.csv`: Labels of ordered samples (*i*th row has the label of sample with index *i*). first column is index, second column is label starting from 0 till {number of subtype}-1.
+- `labels.csv`: Labels of ordered samples (*i*th row has the label of sample with index *i*). first column is label starting from 0 till {number of subtype}-1.
+This file has headers, so there are {number of sample}+1 lines.
 - Input features: *i*th row has the feature values of sample with index *i*.
 (Still, we have column names and row names, even not considered.)
   - `clinical.csv`: 257 Samples (row) x 10 normalized clinical features (column)
   - `cna.csv`: 257 Samples (row) x 250 normalized copy number aberration features (column)
   - `exp.csv`: 257 Samples (row) x 250 normalized gene expression features (column)

 - Input networks: First column is unnecessary, second and third columns will contain sample indexes for the sample-sample pairs having interactions and forth column will be the weight of the interaction.
-  - `edges_clinical.pkl`: Clinical-based patient similarity network
+  - `edges_clinical.csv`: Clinical-based patient similarity network
-  - `edges_cna.pkl`: Copy number aberration-based patient similarity network
+  - `edges_cna.csv`: Copy number aberration-based patient similarity network
-  - `edges_exp.pkl`: Gene expression-based patient similarity network
+  - `edges_exp.csv`: Gene expression-based patient similarity network

-Configuration files under *lib* folder
-- `function.py`:
-- `module.py`:

 ### Output files:
-Files under the *SUPREME_sample_data_results* folder
+Files under the *SUPREME_sample_data_results* folder:
 - `Emb_clinical.csv`: Clinical-based patient embedding
 - `Emb_cna.csv`: Copy number aberration-based patient embedding
 - `Emb_exp.csv`: Gene expression-based patient embedding
-- `SUPREME_results.xlsx`: Evaluation results for each embedding combination
+- `SUPREME_results.xlsx`: Evaluation results for each embedding combination.
+It contains selected hyperparameters and evaluation metrics (accuracy, weighted F1, and macro F1 scores for both the training and testing data) for each embedding combination.
 ---

 ## How to customize SUPREME?

+Files under *lib* folder:
+- `function.py`: Includes functions.
+- `module.py`: Graph Convolutional Neural Network-related module.

 ### User Options